 Establish a strategy and business model which promote long-term value for shareholders

-The Group’s strategy is to develop an in-house portfolio of enhanced proprietary products to optimal value inflexion points prior to partnering with major healthcare companies under a revenue-generating licence model with the potential for the Group to receive royalties and significant milestone payments.
+The Group is a revenue-generating, commercially focused business with the potential to derive significant future revenue from existing and future partnering opportunities.
+The Group’s strategy includes developing an in-house portfolio of enhanced proprietary products to optimal value inflexion points prior to partnering with major healthcare companies under a revenue-generating licence model with the potential for the Group to receive royalties and significant milestone payments.

-The Group also operates a technology licensing arrangement to develop enhanced reformulations of partners’ products, with the potential for milestone and royalty payments.
+The Group also operates under technology licensing arrangements when developing enhanced reformulations of its partners’ products, with the potential for milestone and royalty payments.

 The Group’s proprietary product development can be divided into diabetes and specialty hospital care.
 In addition, the Group also develops novel enhanced formulations of its partners’ biological products that include biosimilars, biological products and vaccines, which are derived from the Group’s formulation development and technology licensing programmes and are referred to as Technology Partnerships.